How to Select a Professional Letter Font and Font Size

 Include White Space

 Regardless of the font and font size you select, there should be white space at the top, bottom, and sides of your letter.
-You also want to leave some white space between each paragraph.
+You also want to leave some white space between each paragraph, after the body of the letter and before your closing, and between the closing and your signature.
 A squished letter without enough spacing is hard to read.
-Here's more information on how to space your letter.

 Try a variety of font types and sizes to see which one allows you to fit your letter on one page, while still leaving some white space.
 You might also adjust the margins of the page to be slightly bigger or smaller to keep some white space while making the letter fit on one page.
 As a general rule, margins should be no wider than 1” and no narrower than .7”.